Ludoviccccc/IMGEPforMCPusingLLMs/README.md

         return message2code(messages, self.model, self.tokenizer)
 ```

-# Results
+# Results for POP-IMGEP

 I can't show you interesting stuff with llm yet.
 Let's take a look at results for a short imgep with a mutation operator implemented as a python function.
 We can compare these results with a random exploration, meaning that for a same budget `N >>1`, we generate random assembly code at each iteration.
 The results are easy to interpret.
 The more we see columns and the longer they are, the better is the exploration.
-Pictures bellow suggest that POP-IMGEP outperforms the random exploration, but I agree it is not obvious.
-I will further try to improve the imgep.
+Pictures bellow suggest that POP-IMGEP outperforms the random exploration.

 ![image](/image/comparaison.png)